DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 To ensure quick iteration times and speedy CI/CD it's helpful to separate Deployability and Releasability.

-Deployability means that the change is ready to merge and send to produciton.
+Deployability means that the change is ready to merge and send to production.
-But that does not mean that the feature has to be enabled or availible for the end user just yet.
+But that does not mean that the feature has to be enabled or available for the end user just yet.
 This means that the change passes the tests and the build system.
 It's possible to merge into the main branch.